guitarmind/kaggle_moa_winner_hungry_for_gold/README.md

 [https://www.kaggle.com/docs/notebooks](https://www.kaggle.com/docs/notebooks)

-For [DeepInsight CNNs](https://www.kaggle.com/c/lish-moa/discussion/195378), such as `EfficientNet B3 NS` and `ResNeSt`, they are trained on a local machine with 64GB RAM and two Nividia 2080-Ti GPUs.
+For [DeepInsight CNNs](https://www.kaggle.com/c/lish-moa/discussion/195378), such as `EfficientNet B3 NS` and `ResNeSt`, they were trained on a local machine with 64GB RAM and two Nividia 2080-Ti GPUs.
 Each of them took about 12-25 hours to train for 10-folds.

 ## Software